 As per FDA standards, to keep your skin protected underwater, it is recommended to apply sunscreen at least 15 minutes prior to swimming.
 In addition, the use of waterproof sunscreens has been found to be helpful against swimmer’s itch.
 It is a skin rash caused by small worm-like parasites mostly found near the edges of lakes and marshy areas.
 Water-resistant sunscreens form a protective covering on the skin and may help to prevent the flatworms from penetrating the skin.

 6. Non - comedogenic

+Another important factor to consider in choosing the best sunscreen for athletes is its non-comedogenic properties.
 The term non-comedogenic refers to skin care products that do not clog your pores.
-Non-comedogenic and broad-spectrum sunscreens with spf 50 are an ideal option for oily, acne-prone, and sensitive skin.
+Non-comedogenic and broad-spectrum sunscreens with SPF 50 are an ideal option for oily, acne-prone, and sensitive skin.
 The use of such sunscreens allows your skin to stay hydrated and breathable.

 Apart from the face, dermatologists emphasize sunscreen application on other exposed areas such as ears, neck, and arms.
-Reapplication of sunscreen is considered important after every 2 hours especially when you are outdoors.
-Additionally, wearing sunglasses having high UV protection and high sun glare reduction properties is quite good to protect the delicate skin around your eyes from sun rays.
+Reapplication of sunscreen is considered important after every two hours especially when you are outdoors.
+Additionally, wearing sunglasses having high UV protection properties helps to protect the delicate skin around your eyes from sun rays.
 Just as a strong body needs a good diet and exercise, similarly healthy skin needs good sun protection.
 Next time, before heading for your gaming session, make sure to slather your day protection.